Frequently Asked Questions

 Requests for Letters or Professional Support outside of Sessions:

-Our office charges $50 + HST per letter or per 30-minute block to complete task(s) required.
+Our office charges the prorated hourly rate to complete task(s) required.

 We do not offer direct billing to your insurance provider as most Ontario Insurance companies do not allow this.
 Payment for each session is made to us, and you can submit your receipt to you insurance provider who will pay you directly.